1927 (band)

-1927 are an Australian pop rock band formed in 1987 with James Barton on drums, Bill Frost on bass guitar, his brother Garry Frost on guitar and keyboards, and Eric Weideman on vocals, guitar and keyboards.
-They were popular in the late 1980s and early 1990s with their major hit songs "That's When I Think of You", "If I Could", "Compulsory Hero" and "Tell Me a Story".
-Their multi-platinum number-one album, ...ish (1988) was followed by The Other Side (1990).
-At the ARIA Music Awards of 1989 they won two categories: Breakthrough Artist – Album for ...ish and Breakthrough Artist – Single for "That's When I Think of You".
-At the 1990 ceremony they won Best Video for "Compulsory Hero", which was directed by Geoff Barter.
-In 1992 the group released a third studio album, 1927, which reached the top 40; but they disbanded the following year.
-Weideman reformed 1927 in 2009 with a new line-up.
+1927 is an Australian pop rock band formed in 1987.
+The original lineup consisted of James Barton (drums), Billy Frost (bass guitar), his brother Garry Frost (guitar, keyboards), and Erik Weideman (vocals, guitar, keyboards).
+The band achieved mainstream success in the late 1980s and early 1990s with several hit songs.

+Their debut album, ...ish (1988), was a commercial success, reaching multi-platinum status, peaking at No. 1 on the Australian ARIA albums chart.
+It produced the hit single "That's When I Think of You", peaking at No. 6 on the Australian singles charts.
+At the 1989 ARIA Music Awards, the band won Breakthrough Artist – Album for ...ish and Breakthrough Artist – Single for "That's When I Think of You."

+Their second studio album, The Other Side (1990), continued their success.
+At the 1990 ARIA Music Awards, they won Best Video for "Compulsory Hero" directed by Geoffrey Barter.

+In 1992, the group released a third studio album, 1927, which reached the top 40.
+However, they disbanded the following year.
+In 2009, Weideman reformed 1927 with a new lineup.

 History

 1984–1987: Formation

 In 1984 guitarist and keyboardist Garry Frost had left Sydney-based pop rockers, Moving Pictures, after their second album, Matinée.
 Frost had co-written Moving Pictures' 1981 number-one hit "What About Me?".
 In late 1986 Frost was writing songs at his home studio for an unformed band project.
-In 1987, he was watching Nine Network's variety series Hey Hey It's Saturday's talent segment "Red Faces" when Eric Weideman appeared and performed a cover of The Police's hit single, "Roxanne".
+In 1987, he was watching Nine Network's variety series Hey Hey It's Saturday's talent segment "Red Faces" when Erik Weideman appeared and performed a cover of The Police's hit single, "Roxanne".
 Garry drove from Sydney to Melbourne, about 880 km, to recruit Weideman on lead vocals, guitar, and keyboards.
 Prior to joining 1927 Weideman had played in various cover bands including, Mixed Feelings, before starting a brief solo career.
 He later recalled, "I had only just started performing on my own.
 I was playing at a pub in Melbourne ...
 Then a friend of mine dared me to go on 'Red Faces'".
 The pair were joined by Garry's brother Bill Frost on bass guitar and James Barton on drums and the band 1927 were officially formed.
 The band's name, 1927, was drawn from a hat of suggestions and was from a favourite saying by Garry, "I haven't done that since 1927".